 Cloud is more and more common in companies strategies.
-However having a cloud completely isolated from you corporate network could be frustrating.
-Connecting your cloud tenant to your local network will allow you use your cloud environment much easier and much efficiently.
+However, having a cloud completely isolated from your corporate network could be frustrating.
+Connecting your cloud tenant to your local network will allow you to use your cloud environment much easier and much efficiently.
 Your cloud will really become your test/dev environment, heavy workload platform or disaster recovery solution.
 Connecting it to your network will really benefit your IT.

-To do so we’ll need a gateway it could be a dedicated hardware (see compatibility list here : http://msdn.microsoft.com/en-us/library/azure/jj156075.aspx#bkmk_VPNDevice) or a server with RRAS (Routing and Remote Access Service) role.
+To do so we’ll need a gateway it could be dedicated hardware (see compatibility list here: http://msdn.microsoft.com/en-us/library/azure/jj156075.aspx#bkmk_VPNDevice) or a server with RRAS (Routing and Remote Access Service) role.